 Neutrophils constitute 40 to 70% of total circulating white blood cells; they are a first line of defense against infection.
 Mature neutrophils have a half-life of about 2 to 3 days.

-Patients with immunodeficiencies that affect the phagocytes' ability to kill pathogens (eg, chronic granulomatous disease Chronic Granulomatous Disease (CGD) Chronic granulomatous disease is characterized by white blood cells that cannot produce activated oxygen compounds and by defects in phagocytic cell microbicidal function.
+Patients with immunodeficiencies that affect the ability of phagocytes to kill pathogens (eg, chronic granulomatous disease Chronic Granulomatous Disease (CGD) Chronic granulomatous disease is characterized by white blood cells that cannot produce activated oxygen compounds and by defects in phagocytic cell microbicidal function.
 Manifestations include... read more ) are especially susceptible to chronic bacterial and fungal infections.

 Eosinophils constitute up to 5% of circulating white blood cells.

-Eosinophils are also a major source of inflammatory mediators (eg, prostaglandins, leukotrienes, platelet-activating factor, many cytokines).
+Circulating eosinophils, which increase in response to invasive parasitic infections, some cancers, and as part of an allergic response, are also a major source of inflammatory mediators (eg, prostaglandins, leukotrienes, platelet-activating factor, many cytokines).

-Basophils constitute < 5% of circulating white blood cells and share several characteristics with mast cells Mast Cells The immune system consists of cellular components and molecular components that work together to destroy antigens.
+Basophils constitute < 5% of circulating white blood cells.
+Basophils share several characteristics with mast cells Mast Cells The immune system consists of cellular components and molecular components that work together to destroy antigens.
 (See also Overview of the Immune System.)
 Although some antigens (Ags) can... read more , although the 2 cell types have distinct lineages.
 Both have high-affinity receptors for IgE called Fc-epsilon RI (FcεRI).
 When these cells encounter certain antigens, the bivalent IgE molecules bound to the receptors become cross-linked, triggering cell degranulation with release of preformed inflammatory mediators (eg, histamine, platelet-activating factor) and generation of newly synthesized mediators (eg, leukotrienes, prostaglandins, thromboxanes).